leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *I'm unsure I fully understand Josh's second example, since those rollup types of companies also exist as large publicly traded ones*

+- **We'll sacrifice efficiency to get more slack in the system**
+  - Technological onshoring will be critical and I'm bullish on it
+  - It'll become more popular due to the security and geopolitical perspective
+  - We'll have more redundancy, greater distribution, more onshoring

+*LL - People usually criticise the lack of slack in the system without realising that it was a direct result of the efficiency that allowed lower prices.
+Companies are also threatening to move supply chains in response to the crisis.
+I'm less interested in what people are saying, and more interested in what they actually end up doing.
+I'm less certain that companies will move, unless they can get cost savings through the move*

 - **What do you think would be different had this crisis occurred 10 years in the future?**
   - Distributed healthcare
     - Many companies are experimenting with distributed in person medicine, where you won't have to go to a physical center and can get healthcare remotely instead